 I suede my doll’s hips, knees, ankles, shoulders, elbows and neck.
 You will need to remove your doll’s head, but should be able to complete the job without restringing.
 The moleskin adheres to the socket part of your doll’s joint.
 We’ll suede half of the joint at a time.

+Repeat with another half (or quarter) circle, as needed, till the entire socket is filled.
+Then, allow the ball to fit back into the socket, and it will push the moleskin into place.
+You’ll feel the difference immediately.
 If you don’t like the effect, you can easily peel off the moleskin and cut smaller or larger pieces, as desired.
 It doesn’t leave residue and is easily removed.